dannyboy849/Full_YOLOv11_Tutorial/README.md

 - Docker_Container

 ## Step 3.
 Image_Conversion (Optional)
-Do this if your images are in video format.
+Do this to convert your video (.mp4) to images (.PNG) to feed into CVAT for data_annotation

 ## Step 4.
 YOLOv11
 - Data_Annotation